edbice/meedan-qfi-dashboard/content/overview.md

 Chris Blow	     Meedan User Experience
 Cory Ondrejka    Meedan Technology
 Mohammad Kayyali Meedan Social Media Lead

+For other members of the team see the full personnel roster for QFI, Meedan, and our teacher team

 #### The idea: A social learning platform